Pépé Kallé: Biography

 Pépé Kallé was born Kabasele Yampanya in Kinshasa (then Léopoldville) in the Belgian Congo, but later assumed his pseudonym in hommage to his mentor, Le Grand Kallé.

 With a multi-octave vocal range and a dynamic stage presence, the 210 cm and 150 kg vocalist recorded more than three hundred songs and twenty albums during his two-decade-long career.
 Known affectionately as "the elephant of African music" and "La Bombe Atomique," Kallé entertained audiences with his robust performances.
 The guitarist was Solomon.

 Musical career

 His musical career started with l'African Jazz, the band of Le Grand Kallé.
 He later performed in Bella Bella and became the lead singer of Lipua Lipua, where he sang alongside Nyboma Mwandido.
 In 1972, Kallé along with Dilu Dilumona and Papy Tex, left Lipua Lipua to form their own band named Empire Bakuba.
-Empire Bakuba took its name from a Congolese warrior tribe, and it pointedly incorporated rootsy rhythms from the interior, sounds that had long been sidelined by popular rumba.
+Empire Bakuba took its name from a Congolese warrior ethnic group, and it pointedly incorporated rootsy rhythms from the interior, sounds that had long been sidelined by popular rumba.
 The band was an instant hit, and together with Zaiko Langa Langa they became Kinshasa's most popular youth band.
 With hits such as Pépé Kallé's Dadou and Papy Tex's Sango ya mawa, the band was a constant fixture on the charts.
 They also created a new dance, the kwassa kwassa.